G3BAB/spectral-network/README.md

 ## Acknowledgments

 The files included in the default training set are based on the RRUFF database, with modifications such as normalization and noise addition.
-If using this dataset or derivatives in your work, please cite:

 Lafuente B, Downs R T, Yang H, Stone N (2015)
 *The power of databases: the RRUFF project.*